 Demographic Questionnaire – with questions about sex, age, employment status, educational level, and region of living.
 This questionnaire was developed by all researchers involved in the development of the portal.

-The Alcohol Use Disorders Identification Test (AUDIT) – is a 10-item questionnaire used to identify and classify users into alcohol consumption zones - no risk, low risk, high risk, and suggestive dependence.
+The Alcohol Use Disorders Identification Test (AUDIT) – a 10-item questionnaire used to identify and classify users into alcohol consumption zones - no risk, low risk, high risk, and suggestive dependence.
 Developed by World Health Organization, AUDIT is used as a screening tool in many countries, including Brazil (Lima et al., 2005; Meneses-Gaya, Zuardi, Loureiro, & Crippa, 2009; Santos, Gouveia, Fernandes, Souza, & Grangeiro, 2012).
 The audit score is computed as a simply sum of items.
 Scores lower than 7, indicate low risk use; between 7 and 15, risk user; between 16 and 19, high risk and above 20, suggestive dependence.

-Readiness to change questionnaire (RCQ-12) – used to classify alcohol users in three stages of changes: precontemplation, contemplation and action.
+Readiness to change questionnaire (RCQ-12) – is used to classify alcohol users in three stages of changes: precontemplation, contemplation and action.
 The RCQ-12 was first proposed by Rollnick, Heather, Gold & Hall (1992), and has 12 items answered in a 5-point Likert scale which ranges from “Strongly disagree” (-2) to “Strongly agree” (+2).
 The scores are obtained by using a simple sum of the items from each stage – Precontemplation: 3, 4, 8, 9; contemplation: 1, 5, 10, 12; and, action: 2, 6, 7, 11.
 The person is classified into the stages according to highest score.
-In case of ties, the the person is classified using the advance stage.
+In case of ties, the person is classified using the most advanced stage.
 As Defuentes-Merillas et al. (2002) proposed in the Dutch validation study, negative items were rewritten in a positive format to enhance comprehension by respondents.
+The English version of RCQ-12 used in “Beber Menos” intervention was translated by the authors into Portuguese.

 Procedures

-The English version of Readiness to change questionnaire (RCQ-12) was translated by the authors in Portuguese and made available in Brazilian version of the Drinkless ehealth intervention.
-Drinkless is an electronic screening, brief intervention and referral to treatment (e-SBIRT) developed by World Health Organization.
-The Drinkless intervention is also available in English, Spanish, Hindi and Belorussian.
-The RCQ-12 was included as part of the program.
-After enrollment, users were invited to participate in the study.
-Participants who agreed filled up the questionnaires.
-After that, we extracted data and then analyzed.
+After filled up all the questionnaires participants received a tailored brief intervention composed by information about their alcohol consumption, opportunity to set goals, relapse preventions strategies and follow-up by e-mail.
+Users information was stored in an online database using a primary and unique identifier.
 All procedures were approved by the Institutional Review Board of Universidade Federal de São Paulo.

 Data analysis

-We extracted data using a primary and unique identifier.
-Later on, we conducted descriptive analysis on demographic variables and items of RCQ-12.
+We extracted from the online database all data that was collected using the previously described questionnaires.
+We conducted descriptive analysis on demographic variables, AUDIT and items of RCQ-12.

-In order to perform the exploratory and confirmatory factor analysis, we divided the data from participants randomly into two halves.
+In order to perform the exploratory and confirmatory factor analysis, we split the data from participants randomly into two halves.
+All analysis were performed using the R language (R Development Core Team, 2014).
+The script of analysis and the data are available in this link: https://github.com/henriquepgomide/rcq-ptbr.

 Exploratory factor analysis - we checked sampling adequacy by using Kaiser-Meyer-Olkin (KMO) and Bartlett test.
-To identify the number of factors, we used the method of parallel analysis (Horn, 1965) with polychoric correlations as suggested by Garrido, Abad & Ponsoda (2013) and the method of Very Simple Structured (VSS)(Revelle & Rocklin, 1979).
-We conducted the factor analysis using polychoric correlations with the oblique rotation “Oblimin”.
-This analysis is seem as more appropriated to study the underlying structure of the questionnaire (Fabrigar et al., 1999).
+To identify the number of factors to be retained, we used the Horn’s method of parallel analysis (Horn, 1965) with polychoric correlations as suggested by Garrido, Abad & Ponsoda (2013) and the method of Very Simple Structured (VSS) for estimating the number of interpretable factor (Revelle & Rocklin, 1979).
+We conducted the exploratory factor analysis using polychoric correlations matrices with the oblique rotation “Oblimin”.
+This analysis was performed considering the underlying structure of the questionnaire and its ordinal level of measurement items (Fabrigar et al., 1999).
 It also allows the use of fit index Tucker-Lewis Index (TLI) and residuals inspection with the root mean square error of approximation (RMSEA).
 Cronbach's alpha (Cronbach, 1951) was used as an indicator of reliability.
-All analysis were performed using the R language (R Development Core Team, 2014) and the package “psych” (Revelle, 2014).
+R package “psych” was used to perform all exploratory factor analysis procedures (Revelle, 2014).